Ruuudy1/HFT_PYNQZ1-Z2/README.md

 Brandon Reponte is a 4th year at UCSD studying computer science.
 He has a background in systems programming and computer architecture, as well as higher level skills in machine learning and AI.

-Leeze Gutierrez-Ramirez is a senior Computer Engineering major.
+Leeze Gutierrez is a senior Computer Engineering major.
 She is interested in embedded systems and OS programming.

 Rudy Osuna is a 3rd year UCSD Computer Science major, Minor in Business Analytics.
 Background: President of Triton Quantitative Trading @UC San Diego
 ## Challenges